 Labor law compliance: Collecting acceptable documentation keeps your company in legal compliance. | Employee fraud: Accepting unverified paperwork can lead to compliance issues. |

 Reduced likelihood of losing workers: Undocumented workers may not show up for work if they fear they’ll be found out and deported.
-That affects your operations. | INS raids: A surprise visit that causes you to lose much of your workforce. |
+That affects your operations. | INS raids: A surprise visit could cause you to lose much or part of your workforce. |

 Payroll accuracy: You’ll be sure payroll taxes are being sent to the correct IRS account. | Tax issues: Incorrect tax payments and possible tax audits. |